 This morning as I sat on my balcony a curious thought occurred to me.
 I’d been reading some of Woolf’s essays, which for these several months have been my daily food.
-Thinking about her intellectual and linguistic poise, I wondered how she managed to hold that stance through the course of a life that was anything but serene, the diametric opposite of placid and in much of the latter years, not terribly exciting.
-As one goes through the essays from the earliest to the last, a clear voice is present that gives out a particular ring like no other.
+Thinking about her intellectual and linguistic poise, I wondered how she managed to hold that stance through the course of a life that was anything but serene, the diametric opposite of placid and for most of its latter years not terribly exciting.
+As one goes through the essays from the earliest to the last a clear voice is present that gives out a particular ring like no other.
 The effect goes far beyond mere wordsmithing, which with Woolf is, of course, always exquisite — the essays are masterpieces of the craft of writing, there’s no question about that.
-But the presence of self the writer has infused into the words is more than the product of great skill.
-That presence is the imprint of Woolf’s own consciousness.
+But the presence of self the writer has infused into the words is more than simply the product of great skill.
+That presence is the stamp of Woolf’s own consciousness.

 The curious thought that occurred to me as I sat in the sunshine this morning is this: Woolf obviously cultivated a specific quality of consciousness from which she produced her work.
 That state of consciousness is the origin of the authorial voice in the essays.
 The developed quality of that consciousness is what provides that voice with its nature and imparts to the reader the sense of companionship the essays give to anyone who spends significant time in their company.
 I find myself saying at times, “Let’s have a natter with Virginia, shall we?”
 And up come her essays on my Kindle so I can spend some time with that lovely and personable presence.
 It’s like having coffee with an old friend you’ve missed since last parting; the conversation resumes effortlessly as soon as you regain each other’s company.

 Virginia and I have something in common, you see.
 Astonishing to relate, I know, but there it is.
 As I said, it’s clear that Woolf actively cultivated her consciousness.
 I, too, cultivate my consciousness.
-You may well find a smirk spreading across your face as you read that last sentence, but I’m not just making up stories.
+You may well find a smirk spreading across your face as you consider that point but I’m not just making up stories.
 True, I haven’t produced any novels considered modern classics.
 I’ve not swanned about Bloomsbury hobnobbing with the likes of Lytton Strachey or John Maynard Keynes.
 (I’m not sure that’s a bad thing, to be honest.)
-My life has, in fact, been rather like a cowboy version of one of Woolf’s duller novels.
+My life has, in fact, been rather involuntarily like a cowboy version of one of Woolf’s duller novels.
 It pains me to admit it, but the truth must out.
 Would that my boring bits had involved afternoon teas and lighthouses and the Isle of Skye … but no, in my case things fell far short of that mark.
-In my neck of the woods we don’t have scones and cakes are made from boxed mixes and have Jello in the middle.
-Mention of clotted cream would only bring the reaction “eeeewwww.”
+In my neck of the woods we don’t have scones and the cakes are made from boxed mixes and have a layer of Jello in the middle.
+Any mention of clotted cream would only twist faces into an expression of disgust.
 But let me not bore you with the recital.

 You may think I’m talking above my station — such posh words ooh la la, perhaps we’ve bitten off a tad more than we can chew, your parents’ postal code was what, dear?
 But no, not a bit of it.
 I maintain on the basis of my own experience that the cultivation of consciousness is open to everybody, just as Woolf claims literature to be in A Room of One’s Own.
 The honing of consciousness is not the exclusive purview of the upper classes, nor of professors of literature from the better universities, nor indeed of any particular group.
 It can be accomplished by high or low, young or old, man or woman, the only requirement being attention to the process necessary to achieve it.
 Let’s consider that process in finer detail.

 The most important hallmark of the process is unwavering focus of purpose, which forms a substrate of beingness or identity in a manner of speaking.
-The purpose can be a default position of the person in question or a stance chosen and maintained by dint of will.
+The purpose can be either a default position of the person in question or a stance chosen and maintained by dint of will.
 Most often, I think, it’s a combination of both things.
 In my case the default stance came first and the dint of will later.
-From the biographical evidence in Woolf’s case, it was the other way round.
+From the biographical evidence in Woolf’s case, it was the other way round with our dear Virginia.
 Her environment in her early years did much to set up the conditions for her subsequent state of consciousness, what with luminaries popping in for tea and Bright Young Bloomsbury Things going on interminably about the meaning of life and egging each other on to all manner of intellectual acrobatics.
-There were dashing young men galore and oodles of aristocrats and all the vibrant life of London at the doorstep … whereas there I sat, on a ranch in the backwoods of the Pacific Northwest, in an environment which fitted in tone the work of Thomas Hardy far better than that of Woolf.
+There were dashing young men galore and oodles of aristocrats and all the vibrant life of London at the doorstep … whereas there I sat, on a ranch in the backwoods of the Pacific Northwest, in an environment which fitted in tone the work of some Frankenstein cobbled together from Thomas Hardy and James Fenimore Cooper far more than it reflected anything to be found in Woolf’s works.
 I had to do my own work of collecting raw materials since my environment was for the most part dead space, save for the element of Nature.
 The disadvantages of youth also accrued to me at that point — as inevitably they do in one’s early years — but one soldiers on, doesn’t one.
 So I learned by hook and by crook how to isolate that element of consciousness and then — slowly, with many false starts and trips down wrong turnings in the road — how to work on its expansion, its development, in short: its cultivation.
 Rather unsuprisingly, Voltaire comes to mind at the moment: Il faut cultiver notre jardin.
 We must cultivate our garden.
 Truer words were never spoken.
 But how?

 It’s unwise to count on much understanding or assistance in the process.
 As Woolf says in A Room of One’s Own about the creation of fiction: